wildthinkslaboratory/blog-kit/_pages/andre/cs122/cs122-Project1.md

 # ::::

-## Parts of Lab 1 and Lab 2 passed in with Project 1
+## Parts of Lab 1 passed in with Project 1

 [step 3](::step3/button,transparent)
 # :::: step3